-Johnson & Wales University's orientation and support programs are designed to help students become acquainted with college life and to facilitate a successful first-year experience.
-Students are introduced to many university administrators, faculty, staff and student leaders who provide valuable information on academic studies, student life and university policies.
-Students will participate in academic assessment during orientation.
-(Test scores may require class schedule adjustments.)
-Social activities are also scheduled throughout the orientation program and academic year to help students meet other new students and experience campus life.
+Johnson & Wales University's Orientation Program is designed to help students become acquainted with college life and to facilitate a successful first-year experience.
+Students are introduced to many university administrators, faculty, staff and student leaders who provide valuable information on academic studies, student life, and university policies.

+Social activities are scheduled throughout the orientation sessions to assist new students and their families in making connections with each other and their new campus community.